Programming for NonProgrammers

 How to write some back-end scripts (using PHP) and how it communicates with our front-end code (HTML/CSS)

 What is an API?

 As a non-developer how do I know which APIs are right for my project?

 How can I integrate data from services like Facebook, Twitter, and Foursquare into my project?

 What is better for my project, XML or JSON?

 Work through a live project where we can practice coding some basic HTML/PHP/SQL

-It is suggested (but not mandatory) that you take the introductory workshop in this series “Programming for Non-Programmers: Fundamentals”.
-You must bring a laptop to class (Mac prefered, as the examples on screen will be for the Mac OS).
+You must bring a laptop to class (Mac preferred, as the examples on screen will be for the Mac OS).